mamani828/Annotated_MOLE/index.md

 The main idea is to turn quantities from vectors to a square matrix form to be able to impose the boundary condition on that time step.

-If the PDE is time-independent, use the "RobinBC" operator in the MOLE library and just apply it. a,b params when a-= 1, b = 0 is Dirichlet, a = 0 b = 1 Neumann a= 1 b =1 robin and the value of the RHS should be included in the forcing term of the time-independent PDE.
+To make syntax and implementation a bit easier, if the PDE is time-independent, use the "RobinBC" operator in the MOLE library and just apply it. a,b params when a-= 1, b = 0 is Dirichlet, a = 0 b = 1 Neumann a= 1 b =1 robin and the value of the RHS should be included in the forcing term of the time-independent PDE.